johnnyhchen/unionfind/README.md

 This library provides the functionality of performing union-find operations on graphs in a distributed asynchronous fashion.
 The implementation is in Charm++ and can be used in any generic Charm++-based graph applications.
+The initial code was developed by Karthik Senthil.

 ### Example